HwWobbe/WipHww/README.md

 ...

 - ensure preparations for the ethics discussion are beyond adequate.
-  - consider about LsT sueprizes and solisiter/client matters
+ - consider the significance of LsT surprizes

 <hr>